InjectionSoftwareDevelopment/Sample-Propane-Environment/README.md

 # Sample-Propane-Environment
-This is a sample Propane Environment orchestrated with Vagrant used by DC706
+This is a sample vulnerable Propane KotH Environment orchestrated with Vagrant used by DC706

 **Warning: THESE ARE VULNERABLE IMAGES AND SHOULD NOT BE DEPLOYED IN AN ENVIRONMENT THAT IS NOT INTENDED TO BE EXPLOITED/HACKED**